What are CMOs?

 What does a CMO do?

-The primary function of all CMOs in the music industry is to license the use of musical works or sound recordings and to collect and distribute for the use of those on behalf of the members they represent, but there's more to it than that.
+The primary function of all CMOs in the music industry is to license the use of musical works or sound recordings and to collect and distribute Money paid for the right to use a musical work, performance, or sound recording, typically, but not always, in the form of recurring payments. for the use of those on behalf of the members they represent, but there's more to it than that.

 Licensing

 Licensing is the process of granting permission for the use of copyrighted material.
 A CMO will negotiate licensing agreements on behalf of their members with people, companies, and organizations that want to use their musical works or sound recordings, such as broadcasters, streaming services, and live venues.
 The CMO will outline the terms of the license, including the territory, duration and the license fees that must be paid.
-CMOs often offer a for all the musical works in the CMO's in exchange for a fee.
+CMOs often offer Persons and organizations that engage in commercial or public use of musical works and sound recordings, for example, DSPs, radio and TV stations, and retail businesses. a A form of licensing that allows unlimited uses of a repertoire of musical works or sound recordings under certain conditions for all the musical works in the CMO's A collection of musical works or sound recordings. in exchange for a fee.

 CMOs can licence: